Bangladesh women's national football team: Colours

 The Bangladesh national football team plays in bottle green shirts and dark red shorts embedded.
 Also with red and green stripes.
 Green and red are the historic national colours of Bangladesh, originating from the national flag of Bangladesh.
 The red represents the sun rising over Bengal, and also the blood of those who died for the independence of Bangladesh.
 The green stands for the lushness of the land of Bangladesh.
 The current Bangladesh away jersey is completely diametric to the regular one.

 Home stadium

-The Bangladesh women's national team plays their home matches at the Bangabandhu National Stadium & Bir Sherestha Shaheed Shipahi Mostafa Kamal Stadium.
+The Bangladesh women's national team plays their home matches at the National Stadium, Dhaka & Bir Sherestha Shaheed Shipahi Mostafa Kamal Stadium.

 Media coverage

 Bangladesh's both home and away matches are broadcast live on Bangladesh Television & T Sports.

+Rivalries

+India

+Bangladesh has developed a competitive and closely watched regional rivalry with the India, especially in the context of the SAFF Women's Championship.
+For much of the 2010s, India maintained dominance in the fixture, defeating Bangladesh in the final of the 2016 SAFF Championship and again in the semi-final of the 2019 edition.
+However, a turning point came during the 2022 SAFF Women's Championship, when Bangladesh defeated India 3–0 in the group stage—marking their first-ever victory over India in senior women's football and ending India's 24-match unbeaten streak in the SAFF competition since its inception in 2010.
+Bangladesh went on to win the 2022 SAFF title, defeating Nepal 3–1 in the final, becoming champions for the first time.
+This rivalry has paralleled the rapid rise of Bangladesh's women's football team.
+While India still leads in overall head-to-head results, Bangladesh's growing competitiveness and historic 2022 win have made this rivalry one of the most anticipated fixtures in South Asian women's football.

+Nepal

+The rivalry between the Bangladesh and Nepal has grown steadily over the past decade, fueled by encounters in the knockout stages of the SAFF Women's Championship.
+While Nepal traditionally held the upper hand in earlier meetings, the balance of power has gradually shifted.
+The defining moment in the rivalry came in 2022, when Bangladesh defeated Nepal 3–1 in the final held in Kathmandu, capturing their first SAFF Women’s Championship title and spoiling Nepal’s hopes of a historic win on home soil.
+The match was widely seen as a turning point for Bangladeshi women’s football, showcasing a fast, pressing style and a new generation of confident players nurtured through the country’s youth development programs.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.